wp-plugins/robo-gallery/README.txt

 = How to customize gallery hover effect shutter layout? =

 In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
-In temaplte we have implemented some build in tags which gonna help you to build in soome gallery images elemenets into hover
+In template we have implemented some build in tags which gonna help you to build in some gallery images elements into hover

 = Which tags build in shutter of gallery hover template customization ? =